adrianschubek/k8s-thesis-scripts/1_capturing/attacks/readme.md

 ## Automated attack execution and capture

 > The following commands download the 10 existing scenarios.
-If you have modified or added new scenarios you must use set a folder path instead
+If you have modified or added new scenarios you must set a local folder path instead
 >```bash
 >--scenarios /path/to/scenarios
 >```